Scheduled time for Public Observing: 9pm – 11pm

 Solar System Objects:

 The Moon: will be 22° high in the West at 9pm, and 14% illuminated (Waxing Crescent phase, 3.7 days old).
 It will reach the 20° limit for viewing in the 20″ telescope by 9:15pm, but could be seen longer if any telescopes are set up outside.
-Van Vleck crater may be seen tonight, the photo below was taken with an ASGH member’s scope at V.V.O.
+Van Vleck crater, named after John Monroe Van Vleck, professor of astronomy and mathematics at Wesleyan from 1853-1912, may be seen tonight.
+The location is shown below.

 Iridium Satellites: These satellites can produce bright flares (brighter then Venus) from their antenna arrays.
 Any visible flares will be added closer to the observing date, as prediction accuracy improves.